PseudoDistant/Minecraft-ModMenu/README.md

 Mod Menu is being translated using [Weblate](https://hosted.weblate.org/engage/fabric-modmenu/), a web tool designed to ease translating for both developers and translators.

 [![Translation status](https://hosted.weblate.org/widgets/fabric-modmenu/-/svg-badge.svg)](https://hosted.weblate.org/engage/fabric-modmenu/)

+### Why the fork?

+Terraformers is complicit with, and is mostly managed by, associates/members of QuiltMC, an organization known to spread drama by means of lying, either by taking events out of context, or outright making them up.
+QuiltMC is also known to be against the spirit of open source, being complicit in things such as OK Zoomer's anti-Fabric DRM, as well as threatening DMCA over Creative Commons licensed artwork.

 ### Mod Menu is a mod for Fabric, and there are no plans to port this mod to Forge.